CHOOSE A PORTFOLIO

 Travels

-When traveling,my wandering mind is free to observe window reflections, isolate unusual shapes, or sometimes what seems to be a natural still life that demands to be isolated from it's background.
+When traveling,my wandering mind is free to observe window reflections, isolate unusual shapes, or sometimes what seems to me a natural still life that demands to be isolated from it's background.
 Other times there is just beauty that can't be ignored.

 Artist At Work